| This is the reference page for the HTML pre-processor GTML. It describes

 comments, and all other stuff useless for an HTML browser to render a

 page.
-This compression is done on the output file until the next #compress
+This compression is done on the output file until the next#compress

-When you specify a hierarchy of pages in your
+OFF. #sitemap, #tocWhen you specify a hierarchy of pages in your

 project file you may insert a table of contents, or site map,

+of those pages, using the command #sitemap, or#toc.
 See Document hierarchy specifications for more

 information on how the list is created.

-Because GTML is most useful for managing multiple files, it's quite
+Because GTMLis most useful for managing multiple files, it's quite

-common to change something in a #include'd file, and then run GTML on all
+common to change something in a #include'd file, and then runGTMLon all

-To make this procedure easier, GTML supports a concept of a project
+the `.gtm' files which use it.
+To make this procedure easier, GTMLsupports a concept of a project

 file.
-This is a simple text file with the extension `.gtp '.
+This is a simple text file with the extension `.gtp'.
 It

 can contain: